 The USA, South Africa, Australia and Germany have all had horses named Indigo Girl but none have been anywhere near the calibre of the current UK version who has every chance of scooping both the 1000 Guineas and the Oaks next season.

-Currently trading around the 14/1 mark in the online betting for both events, John Gosden’s filly will be looking to fill the void filled by Enable as she progresses into her three-year-old career next season.
+Currently trading around the 14/1 mark in the online betting for both events, one of the John Gosden horses in training for 2021 will be looking to fill the void filled by Enable as she progresses into her three-year-old career next season.

 This year’s May Hill winner was just touched off by Pretty Gorgeous in the Fillies’ Mile at Newmarket and the pair of them both have to be on next year’s radar.